Tutankhamun Golden Mask

 Tutankhamon Golden Mask

-How much gold is in Tutankhamun mask?
+How much gold is in Tutankhamun Golden mask?

-The innermost coffin of king Tutankhamon
+The innermost coffin of King Tutankhamon Golden Mask

 Was King Tut removed from his tomb?